-\begin{definition} \textbf{Edge flow at $e$}.
-A collection $F_e$ of distinct edges in a PBDTP graph $\mathcal G$ is called edge flow starting at the edge $e=e_1=(V_1,V_2)$ if \begin{enumerate} \item $e\in F_e$; \item For each interior vertex $V_d\ne V_1$ in $\mathcal G$ the number of edges of $F_e$ that arrive at $V_d$ is equal to the number of edges of $F_e$ that leave from $V_d$; \item At $V_1$ the number of edges of $F_e$ that arrive at $V_1$ is equal to the number of edges of $F_e$ that leave from $V_1$ minus 1. \end{enumerate} We denote the set of all edge flows $F$ starting at an edge $e$ and ending at a boundary sink $b_j$ in $\mathcal G$ by ${\mathcal F}_{e,b_j}(\mathcal G)$. \end{definition}
+\begin{definition} \textbf{Conservative flow \cite{Tal2}}.
+A collection $C$ of distinct edges in a plabic graph $\mathcal G$ is called a conservative flow if \begin{enumerate} \item For each interior vertex $V_d$ in $\mathcal G$ the number of edges of $C$ that arrive at $V_d$ is equal to the number of edges of $C$ that leave from $V_d$; \item $C$ does not contain edges incident to the boundary. \end{enumerate} We denote the set of all conservative flows $C$ in $\mathcal G$ by ${\mathcal C}(\mathcal G)$.
+In particular, ${\mathcal C}(\mathcal G)$ contains the trivial flow with no edges to which we assign weight 1. \end{definition}

-The conservative flows are collections of non-intersecting simple loops in the directed graph $\mathcal G$.
-We assign \textbf{no winding numbers} to conservative flows, exactly as in \cite{Tal2}.
-Due to the fact that the number of intersection of gauge rays with each connected component of a conservative flow is even, the assignment of intersection numbers to conservative flows is irrelevant.